borisvanschooten/webcogs-ai-toolkit/README.md

 For every to-be-generated function, you add a **@cogs_func <funcname>** directive.
 Everything in the comment below the directive is taken as part of the user prompt to generate a function.
 Again, **@cogs_include "\<filepath\>"** can be used to include files.
 Note that the docs are just JSDoc style documentation, using directives like @param and @returns, which most LLMs handle well.
 The user prompt is prefixed with the following fixed prompt:

 > Create a function named '"+funcname+"' according to the following specifications.
 These must specify the function parameters and format of the return value precisely and unambiguously.
-If the function parameters or return value are not clear, call report_error instead of create_function.
-Do not write function documentation.
-Only call tools, do not explain what you have done.
+If the function parameters or return value are not clear, call report_error instead of create_function. [...]

 So, the AI is expressly told to check if the docs are precise enough, and produce an error if not.
 The error will show up as a single-line comment starting with **@cogs_func_error**, where the generated code would normally be placed.
 This produces quite meaningful error messages in my experience.
 Without this instruction, the AI will usually try to guess what the user wants, even if the prompt obviously contains errors or ambiguities.